nayanex/Offerzen_Articles/oracle_python_article/README.md

 Usually this file is placed in the the root folder of our project.

-## STEP 5: CREATING A CONFIG FILE
+## STEP 5: Reading Configuration Information from Environment Variable

-Now, let's create a `config.py` file which will read the database credentials
+Now let's create a `config.py` file to read our database credentials.
+For this we are going to use a Python library called [`python-dotenv`](https://pypi.org/project/python-dotenv/), which we already added in our `requirements.txt` file. `python-dotenv` reads the key-value pair from `.env` file and adds them to the environment variable.

 *src/config.py*
 ```python